0xgafu/indiehacker-developer-tools/README.md

 ## 💾 Databases
 - [Supabase](https://supabase.com/) - Supabase is an open source Firebase alternative.
 Start your project with a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.
+- [Firebase](https://firebase.google.com/) - Firebase is a set of hosting services.
+It offers NoSQL and real-time hosting of databases, content, social authentication, and notifications.

 ## 📸 Screenshots
 - [Carbon](https://carbon.now.sh/) - Create and share beautiful images of your source code.